 If your kids are at all like mine, they’re head over heels for animals.
 We love seeing animals when we travel.
 In fact, one of our favorite animal travel experiences was seeing orangutans in the wild, while we were day-trekking in the jungles of Sumatra.
 What a sight it was to see such an extraordinary creature in person!

 When it comes to practicing ethical family travel, one of the most contentious issues is animals.
-Swimming with dolphins, taking pictures with tigers, and getting elephant rides may seem like the ultimate once in a lifetime experience, but they may not necessarily be the best things for the animals.
+Swimming with dolphins, taking pictures with tigers, and getting elephant rides may seem like the ultimate experience, but they may not necessarily be the best things for the animals.

-Dolphins raised in captivity lack the mental stimulation and space that their counterparts in the wild often have; tigers are often heavily sedated so that they can pose for pictures with tourists; and elephants in tourist attractions are not always treated humanely.
+Dolphins raised in captivity lack the mental stimulation and space that their counterparts in the wild often have.
+Tigers are often heavily sedated so that they can pose for pictures with tourists.
+Elephants in tourist attractions are not always treated humanely.
 If you’re planning to do any activity that involves animals, the most important thing to keep in mind is how the animals are treated.

 If you still plan to see animals during your trip (and I highly encourage you to!), consider taking nature treks at national parks and seeing animals in their natural habitat.
-Remember to keep a safe distance, and avoid the temptation to take selfies with wild animals.
+Remember to keep a safe distance.
+Avoid the temptation to take selfies with wild animals.

 If you want to visit a zoo or an animal sanctuary, research how the animals are being treated in the centers that you visit.
 These ethical family travel practices will help to preserve the existence of animals in the wild, and promote the humane treatment of animals.